surco123es/dialog_alert_transition/README.md

 # Project Title

-crear un dialogo es más sencillo y fácil con el paquete de dialog_alert_transition ya que tiene transiciones de entrada y salida del dialogo, tiene un manejador de diálogos de multinivel.
-Disponible para android, ios, windows, linux, mac, web.
+Creating a dialog is simpler and easier with the dialog_alert_transition package since it has transitions into and out of the dialog, it has a multilevel dialog handler.
+Available for android, ios, windows, linux, mac, web.

-Las transiciones son las siguientes:
+The transitions are as follows:

     FadeIn,